This Valentine’s Day Undies Line Shatters Gender Stereotypes AND Goes Up To A 4X

-What's In TomboyX's Love Valentine's Day Collection?
+What's In TomboyX's Body x Love Valentine's Day Collection?
 It's All About Having Love For EVERY Body — EXCLUSIVE

 For ages, society has spent time picking apart who you are to fit the mold of a specific standard of beauty.
-Thankfully, in the last few years, being the most authentic version of yourself has never been trendier — and that's so the mood the TomboyX Love collection (offers sizes XS-4X) is serving for Valentine's Day.
+Thankfully, in the last few years, being the most authentic version of yourself has never been trendier — and that's so the mood the TomboyX Body x Love Collection (offers sizes XS-4X) is serving for Valentine's Day.

 CEO and co-founder of TomboyX Fran Dunaway spoke with Bustle exclusively to share why individuality was a main focus for this Valentine's Day Collection.